Weyaaron/nvim-training/Readme.md

-	possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers task_alphabet = "ABCDEFGabddefg,.", -- The alphabet of targets used in tasks like f,t etc.
+	possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers screen_layout = "basic", --This changes the layout of the screen.
+See below for valid values. task_alphabet = "ABCDEFGabddefg,.",
+	task_alphabet = "ABCDEFGabddefg,.", -- The alphabet of targets used in tasks like f,t etc.
 })
 ```